 The future of education lies in the mutual consideration of complex factors that affect education inputs and outcomes.
-From New York to Afghanistan, our researchers examine the social-emotional development of children, observe and strengthen classroom interactions, enhance parental decision-making, and improve educational opportunities for all children.
+From New York to Lebanon, our researchers examine the social-emotional development of children, observe and strengthen classroom interactions, enhance parental decision-making, and improve educational opportunities for all children.
 Faculty across disciplines collaborate and apply their expertise to tackle the pressing education questions of our time.
 An interdisciplinary approach to education and child development allows IHDSC to support children, families, teachers, and leaders, and to envision long-term solutions that inform education policy and practice in local, national, and global contexts.

 Featured Blog Posts